grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/00 Tutorial/300 Analyze results.md

 In this tutorial, you looked at granular output and filtered by built-in and custom tags.
 Then you made a new script with groups.
 Finally, you added a new metric for each group.
+A next step would be to create a [Custom end-of-test summary](results-output/end-of-test/) or to stream the results to a database.

-To develop on these techniques, you can modularize your logic and configuration.
+For ongoing operations, you can modularize your logic and configuration.
+That's the subject of the next tutorial.
 Alternatively, if you want to practice your JavaScript, you could refactor the preceding script.